praroopgupta/word-generation/readme.txt

 Author: Praroop Gupta

-This project is a spring boot project.
+This project is a spring boot application.

 Main Class: WordGenerationApplication.java